javerinetan/Visual-Analytics-Project/README.md

 ## Conclusion
 In conclusion, Singapore provides a high-quality and accessible housing environment for its residents, with about 90% of the population being accommodated.
 The government has implemented various initiative, such as the Enhance CPF Housing Grant (EHG), to help citizens afford homes.
 However, potential home buyers should keep in mind that location and unit size can greatly impact the cost of housing.
 While Singapore may not rank as the most affordable compared to other countries, it provides a high standard of living and factors such as the environment should be also be considered when evaluating the overall cost of living.
 Ultimately, it is up to the individual to determine their own criteria for comparison to other countries.

+## Difficulties
+- Finding datasets that were reliable and meets my user requirements was a challenge
+  - With hourse spend on researching and helps from seniors, I was able to achieve what I have today

 ## Feedback Recieved For Presentation
 - "Excellent visualization"